Search

 Risks of Drinking Alcohol During HRT

-As a menopause or postmenopause treatment, hormone replacement therapy (HRT) is used to increase estrogen levels.
+As a menopause or postmenopause treatment, hormone replacement therapy (HRT) increases estrogen levels.
 Coincidentally, alcohol has the same effect on your estrogen levels.
 Alcohol also has carcinogenic properties.
 When estrogen levels run too high, cancer risk increases.

-Something else to keep in mind is regular drinking and anxiety disorders tend to go hand-in-hand.
+Something else to remember is that regular drinking and anxiety disorders tend to go hand-in-hand.
 Incidentally, feelings of anxiety are one of the side effects of HRT.
 This means a habit of regular drinking coupled with this HRT side effect can quickly spiral into a full-blown alcohol use disorder.

-Not only does your risk of cancer increase exponentially but some level of alcohol rehab will be needed to overcome alcohol’s addictive properties.
+Not only does your risk of cancer increase exponentially, but some alcohol rehab will be needed to overcome alcohol’s addictive properties.

 Alcohol’s Effects on HGH & HGH Injections

-HGH, also known as human growth hormone, is produced by the pituitary gland.
+The pituitary gland produces HGH, also known as human growth hormone.
 It helps regulate many bodily processes, including:

 • Muscle and bone growth